21khushijoshi/GigShield/README.md

 | **Standard** | ₹49 | ₹900 | Rain + AQI + Heat + Bandh |
 | **Pro** | ₹79 | ₹1,500 | All triggers + extended 3-day coverage |

-> **Design rationale:** ₹29–79/week is 1–2% of average weekly earnings — affordable, and positioned as a "safety coffee" expense.
+> **Design rationale:** ₹29–79/week is 1-2% of average weekly earnings, affordable, and positioned as a "safety coffee" expense.

 ### Dynamic Premium Calculation